thatboyreegan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-19-AZ is a script that replaces all characters A and c from input to Z and e respectively 20-hiago is a script that  removes all letters c and C from input 21-reverse is a script that reverse its input
+19-AZ is a script that replaces all characters A and c from input to Z and e respectively 20-hiago is a script that  removes all letters c and C from input 21-reverse is a script that reverse its input 22-users_and_homes is a script that displays all users and their home directories, sorted by users